1Snipy/SnipyL-Music-Bot/README.md

 - Songify - For the music playback application.

-- You! - For using PRSEK and supporting the project!
+- You! - For using SnipyL and supporting the project!

 ### Happy Streaming! 🎶